 Patriot systems have been sold to Taiwan, Egypt, Germany, Greece, Israel, Japan, Kuwait, the Netherlands, Saudi Arabia, United Arab Emirates, Jordan and Spain.
 Poland hosts training rotations of a battery of U.S. Patriot launchers.
 It was first deployed in Morag in 24 May 2010 but has since been moved to Torun and Ustka.
 South Korea also purchased several second-hand Patriot systems from Germany after North Korea test-launched ballistic missiles to the Sea of Japan and proceeded with underground nuclear testing in 2006.
-On 4 December 2012, NATO authorized the deployment of
+On 4 December 2012, NATO authorized the deployment of Patriot missile launchers in Turkey to protect the country from missiles fired in the civil war in neighboring Syria.

-SAM Bty (Patriot [Baseline]) -
+SAM Bty (Patriot [PAC-2]) -